HappyCerberus/cpp-coding-interview/manuscript/002_lists_005_solutions.md

 - the head of the already processed part; this will be our final result
 - the tail of the already processed part; this is where we will attach each reversed section as we iterate
-- the head of the unprocessed part; both for iteration and to link the tail of the processed part
+- the head of the unprocessed part; for iteration and we also need it to relink the reversed group of k elements

 ![Keeping track of nodes](linked_list/list_reverse_kgroup_solution_01.png)